 When will AI systems become sophisticated enough that they can build, to some specification, a system that can itself do sophisticated programming?

-Resolution is positive if/when an AI system exists that could (if it chose to!) successfully comply with the request "build me a general-purpose programming system that can write from scratch a deep-learning system capable of transcribing human speech."
+This question will resolve on the date when an AI system exists that could (if it chose to!) successfully comply with the request "build me a general-purpose programming system that can write from scratch a deep-learning system capable of transcribing human speech."